Pony-House/Client/info/dev/preparing-changelog.md

 - When you are opening the app, you will be sent to the DMs list instead of the rooms list.
 - When creating a room, you will now be using the "founder" setting by default.
 - Profile note added.
+- Notification pings when you're on a popup now.